 What to Expect at Your First Appointment

-The physiotherapists at Hunter Physio will conduct a thorough assessment of your shoulder injury at your initial appointment.
+The physiotherapists at Hunter Physio Sports Clinic will conduct a thorough assessment of your shoulder injury at your initial appointment.
 It is likely they will need to assess your movements and the strength of your shoulder.
 A number of specific clinical tests will be used to assess the integrity of structures such as the labrum, rotator cuff muscles, ligaments and tendons.
 This gives the physiotherapist the best chance to give you an accurate diagnosis of your condition and to devise the best treatment plan for you.

 Best Shoulder Injury Treatments

 Based upon your diagnosis, you will be guided towards the best shoulder injury treatment options.
-Treatment may include a variety of manual techniques such as: muscle or fascial release, stretching, joint mobilisation or dry needling.
+Treatment may include a variety of manual techniques such as: muscle or facial release, stretching, joint mobilization or dry needling.
 Sometimes your neck and thoracic spine may also be reviewed.
 Taping may also be offered to give temporary support or stability during your rehab, to assist recovery and to prevent further injury occurring.
 Occasionally referral for imaging such as MRI or x-ray may be required to obtain more information about your injury.